 User Authorization

-The assistant-ui API can be directly accessed by your frontend.
-This elliminates the need for a backend server from your side, except for authorization of your users.
+The Assistant Cloud API is accessed directly from your frontend.
+This eliminates the need for a backend server for most operations—except for authorizing your users.

 Workspaces